Wednesday, October 26, 2016

 The American League representative, the Minnesota Twins, had gone 74-88 in 1990 and then improved by 21 games, finishing with a 95-67 record in 1991, finishing 8 games ahead of the second-place Chicago White Sox.

 I moved to Minneapolis in the fall of 1988.
 I got a job as an usher at Twins games in the spring of 1989.
 I enjoyed the heck out of being at a major league ballpark for the first time in my life.
+It was kind of a dream come true.
 I grew up loving baseball more than anything other than my mother, so this was the thrill of a lifetime.

 I once recall when I was working the "late night ticket office" position after a home game in 1989, sitting in section 129 at the Metrodome with most of the lights off in the empty Hubert H. Humphrey Metrodome.
 I looked at the banner commemorating the 1987 World Championship team and thought, "Man, I missed being here for the one championship they're ever gonna win."